 - (a) Judgments of academic performance are complex.
 They cannot easily be reduced to a quantitative formula, nor can the considerations that must be applied in each individual case be completely described in general terms or by numbers alone, separate from necessary qualitative assessments.
-On the other hand, faculty members seeking promotion must have available to them a description of what tangible accomplishments would normally qualify a candidate for promotion, assuming that the accomplishments are of excellent (promotion from Instructor or Lecturer to Associate Instructor or Associate Lecturer) or outstanding (promotion from Associate Instructor or Associate Lecturer to University Instructor or University Lecturer) quality. - (b) In order to provide guidance to faculty members regarding the expectations for achieving promotion, each unit may adopt guidelines for the application of University Criteria on promotion for Instructors or Lecturers in terms more appropriate or specific to the unit's discipline. - (1) These guidelines may indicate - a. the breadth and depth of accomplishments in teaching and professional service that would normally qualify a candidate for promotion assuming that the accomplishments are of excellent quality in the case of promotion to Associate Instructor or Associate Lecturer and outstanding quality in the case of promotion to University Instructor or University Lecturer; - b. appropriate combinations of such accomplishments that would normally qualify a candidate for promotion assuming that the accomplishments are of excellent quality in the case of promotion to Associate Instructor or Associate Lecturer and outstanding quality in the case of promotion to University Instructor or University Lecturer; and - c. how the breadth and depth of the appropriate accomplishments will be evaluated.
+On the other hand, faculty members seeking promotion must have available to them a description of what tangible accomplishments would normally qualify a candidate for promotion, assuming that the accomplishments are of excellent quality (promotion from Instructor or Lecturer to Associate Instructor or Associate Lecturer, or from Clinical Associate Professor) or outstanding quality (promotion from Associate Instructor or Associate Lecturer to University Instructor or University Lecturer, or from Clinical Associate Professor to Clinical Professor). - (b) In order to provide guidance to faculty members regarding the expectations for achieving promotion, each unit may adopt guidelines that clarify the application of University Criteria on promotion for Instructors, Lecturers, or Clinical Faculty in terms more appropriate or specific to the unit's discipline. - (1) These guidelines may indicate - a.
+The breadth and depth of accomplishments in teaching and professional service that would normally qualify a candidate for promotion assuming that the accomplishments are of excellent quality in the case of promotion to Associate Instructor, Associate Lecturer, or Clinical Associate Professor and outstanding quality in the case of promotion to University Instructor, University Lecturer, or Clinical

+Professor:

-(2) The guidelines may clarify, but shall not delete from, conflict with, or change in any substantive manner, the University Criteria for promotion described in Article 22.3.
+- b.
+Appropriate combinations of such accomplishments that would normally qualify a candidate for promotion assuming that the accomplishments are of excellent quality in the case of promotion to Associate Instructor, Associate Lecturer, or Clinical Associate Professor and outstanding quality in the case of promotion to University Instructor, University Lecturer, or Clinical Professor; and - c.
+How the breadth and depth of the appropriate accomplishments will be evaluated. - (2) The guidelines may clarify, but shall not delete from, conflict with, or change in any substantive manner, the University Criteria for promotion described in Article 21.3.
 No provision of the guidelines shall be inconsistent with the provisions of this Agreement or with the goals of the department or of the University.

-9.7 Process for Development of Guidelines for Application of University Criteria for Annual Performance Evaluations, Tenure, and Promotions.
+The guidelines should not recite, repeat, replicate, duplicate, or copy the language of this Agreement except to identify or introduce the topic or subject to which the guideline applies. - 9.7 Process for Development of Guidelines for Application of University Criteria for Annual Performance Evaluations, Tenure, and Promotions.